mahalia-bone/mahalia-utils/README.txt

 SERIAL DEBUG CONSOLE

 A serial console is available for debugging on the 6-way header.
-Please consult the BeagleBone usermanual for more information.
+Please consult the BeagleBone user manual for more information.
 The baud-rate is 115200.